camtechailab/AI_Log_Anomaly_Detector/README.md

 Before you begin, ensure you have the following installed:
 * Python 3.7+
 * `pip` (Python package installer)

-* Go to this drive https://drive.google.com/drive/folders/19o20TH4Nol-QlZVSoVQqqDrloz4e-Rhw
+* Visual Studio Code
- and download the model to save in your root dir
+* Go to this drive https://drive.google.com/drive/folders/19o20TH4Nol-QlZVSoVQqqDrloz4e-Rhw   and download the model to save in your root dir

 ## Setup & Installation